Thomson EF9345

 The EF9345 from SGS-Thomson Microelectronics, Inc., was a semigraphic single chip microprocessor for video image control, encapsulated in a 40-pin DIP and used primarily in the Matra Alice 32, Matra Alice 90 and Philips VG5000 microcomputers.
-It was also the video processor of the Minitel 1b terminals, built by either Alcatel and Philips at more than 2 million of units.
+It was also the video processor used in Minitel 1b terminals, built by either Alcatel and Philips totalling more than 2 million units.

 The EF9345 was capable of displaying 8 colors (RGB primaries), 128 alphanumeric characters and 128 semigraphic characters.
 It had one semigraphic mode and 40- and 80-column text modes.
 It was able to address up to 16KB of dedicated video RAM.